Deltares/hydromt/docs/guides/user_guide/hydromt_intro.rst

 - **Methods and workflow**

-  Most of the heavy work in HydroMT is done by :ref:`Methods and workflows <methods_workflows>`, indicated by the gear wheels in the image :ref:`arch_hydromt` below. ``Methods`` provide the low-level functionality such as GIS rasterization, reprojection, or zonal statistics. ``processes`` combine several methods to transform data to a model layer or post-process model results.
+  Most of the heavy work in HydroMT is done by :ref:`Methods and workflows <model_workflow>`, indicated by the gear wheels in the image :ref:`arch_hydromt` below. ``Methods`` provide the low-level functionality such as GIS rasterization, reprojection, or zonal statistics. ``processes`` combine several methods to transform data to a model layer or post-process model results.
 Examples of workflows include the